+unit replacements are scheduled to go out to bid in 2026.
 Modernization Projects: The site is currently in the planning and pre-construction phase for a campus-wide modernization project funded through bond resources.

-New Construction Projects: The site is currently in the planning and pre-construction phases for new classroom buildings and a grant-funded gymnasium.
+New Construction Projects: The site is currently in the planning and pre-construction phase for new classroom buildings. -- -- -- ---